 Some resistance also came in the form of humour.
 One webmaster who had collected the chain emails he had been sent reproduced a fictitious set of employee guidelines.
 ‘Sickdays: we will no longer accept a doctor’s sicknote as proof of sickness.
 If you are able to get to the doctor, you are able to come into work.’
 Darker humour was to be found in a ban on surgery (‘We hired you intact.
 To have something removed constitutes a breach of employment’) and on bereavement leave (‘There is nothing you can do for dead friends and relatives’).
 Jokes such as these do not work unless they are playing on something with a real-world correlation, no matter how exaggerated.
 Elsewhere in the Internet Archive, we find such examples from employees’ perspectives on seemingly unreasonable practices from their bosses.
-A woman working in a shoe shop wrote on a message board about how guilty she felt walking to work and handing in a sick note for a chronic condition that meant she could not guarantee from one day to another whether she could physically do her job. ‘i [sic] feel really bad as it is because one of the girls is leaving meaning only myself and the manager are left’, she wrote, saying something about the ‘lean’ employment practices in the retail sector. ‘i [sic] think it looks bad me being able to get to the work and hand my sick note in but the truth is it took me a lot of courage [… and] i have constant abdominal pain […].’
+A woman working in a shoe shop wrote on a message board about how guilty she felt walking to work and handing in a sick note for a chronic condition that meant she could not guarantee from one day to another whether she could physically do her job. ‘i [sic] feel really bad as it is because one of the girls is leaving meaning only myself and the manager are left’, she wrote, saying something about the ‘lean’ employment practices in the retail sector.
+‘I [sic] think it looks bad me being able to get to the work and hand my sick note in but the truth is it took me a lot of courage [… and] I have constant abdominal pain […].’
 It was indeed possible to be ‘able to get to the doctor’ but not be ‘able to come into work’.
 Some employers were also very obviously poor at dealing with bereavement.
 While not technically a medical diagnosis, much like an illness people are expected to make efforts to recover and return to “normality” in public life after an appropriate amount of time (, ) – however defined.
 One woman wrote in exacerbation on an online forum in 2001 about her experiences of being forced out of her role because she had missed work grieving for her husband.
 She typed, ‘I don't know what to do.
 I can't think for crying. […] Why can't people leave me alone?
 They knew [my husband], yet they understand so little about how it feels, and what they've done to me.’

 Memories of past sickness regimes